Holly-Wooden/-Hacker-The-Movie-/README.md

    - [ ] Exploiting a Weakness
    - [ ] Educational To Less-Tech-Savvy Types
    <hr>

-- Exercise in predicting ways people can use technology for no good.
+- Exercise in predicting ways people can use technology for :imp: no good.

 - Be a break i look forward to while coding!

-- Submit some ideas :bulb: !
+- Submit some ideas :bulb:!

-- Take a break & Write a Scene or submit an idea!
+- **Take a break & Write a Scene or submit an idea!**
    * Exercise that creative other half of the brain.
    * Make someone laugh :smile: or teach someone something clever.